So you have traffic. And sales. Great job … but here’s the bad news. Now you have to find an answer to the question:

 4. A link (make sure you have shortened the link to save characters using a link shortening service like this one.)

-One way to enhance personalization is by creating coupon codes that unique to a campaign or demographic.
+One way to enhance personalization is by creating coupon codes, a common SMS marketing tactic, that is unique to a campaign or demographic.
 This will make the promotion feel more relevant and exclusive, increasing the chances of click through.

 For Push Notifications